 These keto muffins are easy enough that you can make them fresh in the morning before you get your day started.
-For the full recipe and instructions see below.

 To top it all off, all of these keto muffins freeze well!
 I often make up extra batches and freeze them for busy weeks, camping, or traveling and they are still tender and delightful.

 If the chocolate chips are dark chocolate, high cocoa with no sugar, or they use a sugar free sweetener they are accepted on the keto diet.
 Try our Keto Chocolate Chips.

 Many food bloggers and recipe developers use Lily’s chocolate chips.
 If you don’t want to use chocolate chips you can leave them out or use cocao nibbs.